vorce/playlist_log/README.md

 of the playlist previously at some point.
 This is useful for me to just be able to look back at what I liked a year ago or whatever.

+There is currently a public running instance of Playlistlog on https://playlistlog.vorce.se but it should be fairly easy to self host (see the Docker section).

 ## Workflow

 - Sign in to spotify